Ella St. Clair Thompson

-Ella St. Clair Thompson (1870–1944) was an American suffragist.
+Ella Clapp Thompson (January 10, 1870–December 17, 1944) was an American suffragist, attorney and mica mining company owner.

 Life

-Thompson née Clapp was born on January 10, 1870, in Bakersville, North Carolina.
-In 1908 she married Edwin St. Clair Thompson.
+Ella Thompson née Clapp was born on January 10, 1870, in Bakersville, North Carolina.
+In 1908, she married Edwin St. Clair Thompson.
 The couple settled in Washington, D.C.

 Thompson was an active suffragist.
 She was a member of the Congressional Union for Woman Suffrage (CUWS), where she served as the North Carolina Field Secretary.
-In 1915 she traveled to the western states of Arizona, Colorado, New Mexico, and Texas.
+In 1915, she traveled to the western states of Arizona, Colorado, New Mexico, and Texas.
 In New Mexico, Thompson worked with Adelina Otero-Warren to recruit members for a new chapter of the CUWS.
 The women made a particular effort to recruit Hispanic women to the cause, printing leaflets in Spanish as well as English.
-In 1916 she traveled to Missouri campaigning for Republican Charles Evans Hughes' failed presidential candidacy.
+In 1916, she traveled to Missouri campaigning for Republican Charles Evans Hughes' failed presidential candidacy.
 Hughes supported suffrage on a federal level, as an amendment to the U.S. Constitution.
-In 1917 Thompson traveled with Alice Paul to work on setting up a new branch of the National Woman's Party (NWP).
+In 1917, Thompson traveled with Alice Paul to work on setting up a new branch of the National Woman's Party (NWP).

 Thompson was a member of the National Woman's Party, serving as the North Carolina Chair.

-In 1918 the Thompsons moved to New York City.
-The following year, 1919, Ella was arrested outside of the Metropolitan Opera House, demonstrating against Woodrow Wilson.
+In 1918, the Thompsons moved to New York City.
+The following year, 1919, Ella was arrested outside of the Metropolitan Opera House, demonstrating against Woodrow Wilson on March 5th, along with several other women, then released.

-Edwin died in 1933.
-Ella died in Asheville, North Carolina, on December 17, 1944.